To block or not to block, that is the question

 • Fixed blocks: Imagine blocking on a single categorical covariate.
 For example, if you block on `age group’, you might have the following four blocks: “Children (0-14 years)”, “Youth (15-24 years)”, “Adults (25-65 years)”, and “Seniors (65+ years)”.
 Here there are a fixed total number of blocks (four in the example) and each unit in the population or sample belongs to one of these blocks based on their covariate value (a 12 year old would belong to the “children” block).

 • Structural blocks: Here the units have some natural grouping or structure such that there are many groups, or blocks, and each block has a fixed and finite number of members.
 Think of a twin study in which each pair of twins is one block with shared genetics.
 This blocking is also common in education where treatments may be randomized within classrooms, schools, or school districts.
-Another example is multisite trials where sites, such as villages or hospitals, can be through of as blocks.
+Another example is multisite trials where sites, such as villages or hospitals, can be thought of as blocks.
 These types of blocks may be used due to practical convenience in randomization rather than as a means to lower variance.
 As a note, this type of block may be more commonly thought of as clusters, but they are better described as blocks here because assignment occurs at the unit level (rather than the cluster level).

 • Flexible blocks: Imagine trying to group units “as best we can” based on many covariates or a continuous covariate.
 Here there is not a fixed number of blocks or even fixed block membership.
 Instead, block structure depends on the covariate distribution of the observed sample.
 This type of blocking is common in practice but understudied in the literature.
 One example: grouping a set of schools based on their similarity on prior test scores, geographic region, and poverty levels prior to randomization.